bgermann/cforms2/readme.txt

 = 5.3 =

 * bugfix:   admin HTML with non auto conf.
 TXT email would cause flawed HTML CC email
-* bugfix:   fixed mailer error messsages for ajax (they would not show)
+* bugfix:   fixed mailer error messages for ajax (they would not show)
 * other:    improved/simplified UI
 * other:    lots of clean up and making UI around email messaging more obvious, hopefully